KarenHarley/E-Commerce-Back-End/README.md

 # E-Commerce Back-End
  This is the back end for an e-commerce site taht was made by  modifying starter code given.
 It works with Express.js API and Sequelize to interact with a MySQL database.
-Finally, this application uses Insominia to test the different get,post,put,and delete Routes.
+Finally, this application uses Insominia to test the different routes found in this application.
+You will be able to find the following routes for Category, Tag, Product:

+ 1. GET see all or just 1 object (row).
+ 2. POST create a new row in the database.
+ 3. PUT update selected row with its id.
+ 4. DELETE remove a selected row from the database using its id.